fbpx

 2. When you plant your tomato, plant the stem sideways, not vertically

 Tomatoes can grow roots anywhere along their stems.
 Most people plant the tomato vertically, up to its lowest leaves.
 The tomato will probably do fine this way if weather conditions cooperate all season.
 But if you have a drought, the plant may not be able to reach enough water, and its roots may not provide a large enough anchor to survive a wind storm or unusually heavy rain.
-When planting the stem horizontally, the tomato grows a larger root mass which gives it a better chance of surviving droughts and wind.
+When planting the stem horizontally, the tomato grows a larger root mass, giving it a better chance of surviving droughts and wind.

 How to do it: Gently remove all of the bottom-most leaves on the stem, but leave those on the top third of the plant.
-Dig a narrow trench to a few inches below the surface, but wide enough to accommodate the root ball.
+Dig a narrow trench to a few inches below the surface but wide enough to accommodate the root ball.
 Lay the plant in the trench and gently bend the top of the plant so that only the leaves are above the soil – you will bury the root ball and the stem horizontally.
 You may have to adjust the trench a little since the root ball is wider than the plant and must be a little deeper.
 This causes the plant to be slightly angled towards the surface.
-Then cover the stem with the same soil you just removed.
+Then, cover the stem with the same soil you just removed.

 The plant at first will look a little strange buried up to its neck like that, but in a few days the top of the plant will turn towards the sun and start to grow vertically.